-Ashley Jones-Wisner State Policy Director, KC Healthy Kids Proponent HB 2247, Committee on Taxation
+Ashley Jones-Wisner State Policy Director, KC Healthy Kids Proponent Senate Bill 197

-Chairman Johnson and members of the Committee:
+Chairwoman Tyson and members of the Committee:

-Thank you for the opportunity to testify in support of House Bill 2447.
-KC Healthy Kids is a Kansas City area non profit focused on reducing childhood obesity by shaping policies to improve access to healthy food.
+Thank you for the opportunity to submit written testimony in support of Senate Bill 197.
+KC Healthy Kids is a Kansas City area nonprofit focused on reducing childhood obesity by shaping policies to improve access to healthy food.
+As you heard a few weeks ago from KC Healthy Kids and others who testified in support of Senate Bill 76, our high state sales tax rate is harming Kansas businesses, communities and physical health.

-Analysis by the Institute on Taxation and Economic policy shows that by taking a comprehensive approach to tax reform, HB 2247 would restore approximately \$820 million to the state's general revenue fund while putting \$100 million back into the pockets of Kansas families by reducing taxes on groceries.
-Over the last several years, KC Healthy Kids has conducted numerous surveys and research around sales tax on food in Kansas which has shown our high sales tax rate harms the Kansas economy, businesses and families.
+Over the last several years, KC Healthy Kids has conducted numerous surveys and research around sales tax on food in Kansas, which has consistently shown our high sales tax rate harms the Kansas economy, businesses and families.

-Fourteen states in the nation levy sales tax on food.
-Of those, only seven charge the full rate, including Kansas.
+Of the fourteen states in the nation that charge sales tax on food, seven charge the full rate, including Kansas at 6.5%.
 In addition to paying the state sales tax rate of 6.5% when buying food, Kansans must also pay additional city/county taxes, bringing the total to 11% in some areas.

-Kansas' state tax on food puts an unfair burden on low income families, hurts rural grocers and their employees, and drives shoppers across state lines to buy food.
+Kansas' state sales tax on food puts an unfair burden on low income families, hurts rural grocers and their employees, and drives shoppers across state lines to buy food.
 KC Healthy Kids has commissioned the Kansas Public Finance Center at Wichita State University to publish a series of reports examining these three ways sales tax on food impacts Kansans.
 Here are some highlights from the studies (which can be viewed in full at our website, www.kchealthykids.org):